-James Bandler is a senior reporter at ProPublica.
+James Bandler is a reporter at ProPublica.
 He covers business and finance, with coverage areas that include corporate investigations, resource extraction industries and defense procurement.

 James has been a reporter at Fortune, The Wall Street Journal, the Boston Globe, and the Rutland Herald-Barre Times Argus newspapers.